Upward planar drawings with two slopes: Variable embedding

 Let $G$ be a biconnected digraph and let $e = (s, t)$ be any edge of $G$ called \emph{reference edge}.
-An \emph{SPRQ-tree} $T$ of $G$ with respect to (wrt) $e$ represents a decomposition of $G$ with respect to its triconnected components~\cite{DT89,GM01}.
+An \emph{SPRQ-tree} $T$ of $G$ with respect to $e$ represents a decomposition of $G$ with respect to its triconnected components~\cite{DT89,GM01}.
 As such, it also represents all planar embeddings of $G$ with $e$ on the outer face.
 Starting with the split pair $\set{s, t}$, the decomposition is constructed recursively on the split pairs of $G$.
-More precisely, $T$ is a rooted tree where every node is of type S, P, Q, or R: Q-nodes represent single edges, S-nodes and P-noes represent \emph{series components} and \emph{parallel components}, and R-nodes represent triconnected (\emph{rigid}) components; see \cref{fig:SPQRexample} for an example.
-Each node $\mu$ in $T$ has associated a biconnected multigraph $\skel(\mu)$, called the \emph{skeleton} of $\mu$, in which the children of $\mu$ and its reference edge are represented by a virtual edge.
-The root of $T$ is a Q-node representing $(s, t)$.
-The child of $\mu$ is now defined recursively as follows: \begin{description} \item[Trivial case.]
+More precisely, $T$ is a rooted tree where every node is of type S, P, Q, or R: Q-nodes represent single edges, S-nodes and P-nodes represent \emph{series components} and \emph{parallel components}, and R-nodes represent triconnected (\emph{rigid}) components; see \cref{fig:SPQRexample} for an example.
+Each node~$\mu$ in~$T$ has associated a biconnected multigraph~$\skel(\mu)$, called the \emph{skeleton} of~$\mu$, in which the children of~$\mu$ and its reference edge are represented by a virtual edge.
+The root of~$T$ is a Q-node representing~$(s, t)$.
+The child of~$\mu$ is now defined recursively as follows: \begin{description} \item[Trivial case.]
 If $G$ consists of exactly two parallel edges between $s$ and $t$, then $\mu$ is a Q-node representing the edge $(s, t)$ parallel to the reference edge and the skeleton $\skel(\mu)$ is $G$. \item[Parallel case.]
 If the split pair $\set{s, t}$ has three or four split components $G_1, G_2, \ldots, G_{k}$ (more are not possible with our degree restrictions), then $\mu$ is a P-node.
-The skeleton $\skel(\mu)$ consists of $k$ parallel edges between $s$ and $t$ that represent the reference edge $G_1$ and the components $G_i$, $2 \leq i \leq k$. \item[Series case.]
-If $\set{s, t}$ induces two split components $e$ and $\bar G$, then $\mu$ is an S-node.
-If $\bar G$ is a chain of biconnected components $G_1, \ldots, G_k$ with cut vertices $c_1, \ldots, c_{k-1}$ ($k \geq 2$), then $\skel(\mu)$ is the cycle $t$, $e$, $s$, $e_1$, $c_1$, $\ldots$, $c_{k-1}$, $e_k$, $t$ where $e_i$ represents~$G_i$. \item[Rigid case.]
+The skeleton $\skel(\mu)$ consists of $k$ parallel edges between $s$ and $t$ that represent the reference edge $G_1$ and the components~$G_i$, $2 \leq i \leq k$. \item[Series case.]
+If $\set{s, t}$ induces two split components $e = (s, t)$ and $\bar G$, then $\mu$ is an S-node.
+If $\bar G$ is a chain of biconnected components $G_1, \ldots, G_k$ with cut vertices $c_1, \ldots, c_{k-1}$ ($k \geq 2$), then $\skel(\mu)$ is the cycle $t$, $e$, $s$, $e_1$, $c_1$, $\ldots$, $c_{k-1}$, $e_k$, $t$ where~$e_i$ represents~$G_i$. \item[Rigid case.]
 Otherwise $\mu$ is an R-node.
-Let $\set{s_1, t_1}$, \ldots, $\set{s_k, t_k}$ be the maximal split pairs of $G$ with respect to $\set{s, t}$.
+Let $\set{s_1, t_1}$, \ldots, $\set{s_k, t_k}$ be the maximal split pairs of~$G$ with respect to $\set{s, t}$.
 Let $G_i$ be the union of split components of $\set{s_i, t_i}$ except the one containing $e$.
 Then $\skel(\mu)$ is obtained from $G$ by replacing each subgraph $G_i$ with $e_i$. \end{description} The skeleton of the root consists of two parallel edges, $e$ and a virtual edge representing the rest of the graph.
 Each node $\mu$ of $T$ that is not a Q-node has children $\mu_1, \ldots, \mu_k$, in this order such that $\mu_i$ is a child of $\mu$ based on $G_i \cup e_i$ with respect to $e_i$.
+The \emph{pertinent graph} $G_{\mu}$ for a node $\mu$ of $T$ represents the full subgraph of $G$ in the SPQR-tree rooted at $\mu$.
 The end vertices of $e_i = (s_i, t_i)$ are called the \emph{poles} of $\mu$, of $\skel(\mu)$, and of $G_{\mu}$.
-The \emph{pertinent graph} $G_{\mu}$ for a node $\mu$ of $T$ represents the full subgraph of $G$ in the SPQR-tree rooted at $\mu$.
 Refer to \cref{fig:SPQRexample} for an example and note that every edge is represented by a Q-node.
 We assume that $T$ is in its \emph{canonical form}, that is, every S-node of $T$ has exactly two children.
 The canonical form can be derived from a non-canonical form in linear time~\cite{DGL10}.